ialbert/biostar-central/README.rst

 Introduction
 -------------

-The codebase requires Python_ (version 2.6 or higher) and Django_ (version 1.3 or higher).
+The codebase requires Python_ (version 2.6 or higher) and Django_ (version 1.3 or higher) to run.

-Currently using the `Blueprint CSS`_ framework for layout and JQuery_ for javascript and `Tiny MCE`_ for rich text javascript editor.
+We also use using the `Blueprint CSS`_ framework for layout, JQuery_ for javascript and `Tiny MCE`_ for rich text javascript editor.
+These do not need to be installed and will be loaded over the internet.

 Installation
 ------------